earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire05-calculate-NBR-with-landsat-R.md

 library(RColorBrewer)
 # turn off factors
 options(stringsAsFactors = FALSE)

+# source the normalized diff function that you write for week_7
+source("ea-course-functions.R")
+## Error in file(filename, "r", encoding = encoding): cannot open the connection
 ```

-Next, you open up our landsat data and create a spatial raster stack.
+Next, open up the landsat data and create a brick from the bands.